RetailDAO/Docs/Community_and_Communication/Channel_Structure.md

-# Discord Channels and Configurations:
+# Discord Channels Configuration: :gear:

 {% hint style="info" %}
 This is the entry point for new visitors or participants and these channels are public (not token-gated).